YOUR RIGHTS

 "I/We understand that this declaration does not affect the powers of the court to make an order under section 140B of the Consumer Credit Act 1974 in relation to a credit agreement where it determines that the relationship between the lender and the borrower is unfair to the borrower."

-Sections 140A to 140C of the Consumer Credit Act 1974 give courts sweeping powers to intervene when a lending relationship is unfair.
+The Consumer Credit Act 1974 (sections 140A to 140C) gives courts sweeping powers to intervene where a lending relationship is unfair.
 The court can look at three things:

 Was the interest rate excessive?
 Are there hidden penalties disguised as fees?
 Is that "contractual interest" clause actually fair?